libreswitch/ops/tests/bgp/bgp_test.md

     ```

 3. Configure the IP addresses **11.0.1.1/8** and **12.0.1.1/8** on hosts 1 and 2, respectively.
-4. Verify that the BGP processes are running on the switches by verifying a non-null value exists after executing "pgrep -f bgpd".
+4. Verify that the eBGP processes are running on the switches by verifying a non-null value exists after executing "pgrep -f bgpd".
 5. Confirm thatthe hosts are not able to perform a PING.
-6. Apply the BGP configurations in **vtysh** for each switch with the following commands:
+6. Apply the eBGP configurations in **vtysh** for each switch with the following commands:

     ***Switch 1***